The fascinating story of the Statue of Liberty

 Lady Liberty stars on the big screen

-Given her celebrity status, it's not surprising that Lady Liberty has now made a cameo in many a movie on the silver screen.
-You'll catch notable glimpses of her in blockbuster films including Planet of the Apes, where her remnants are seen protruding from a beach in the final scenes, and apocalyptic The Day After Tomorrow, for which her ice-covered arm and crown made the dramatic DVD cover.
+Given her celebrity status, it's not surprising that Lady Liberty has made a cameo in many a movie.
+You'll catch notable glimpses of her in films including Planet of the Apes, where her remnants are seen protruding from a beach in the final scenes, and apocalyptic The Day After Tomorrow, for which her ice-covered arm and crown made the dramatic DVD cover.

 The Statue of Liberty today